Christopher Harper-Bill

 Christopher Harper Bill, St. Mary's, 1990.

 The Ideals and Practice of Medieval Knighthood, volume II, 1988.

 Christopher Harper-Bill (1947 – 8 September 2018) was a British historian who was a professor of history at the University of East Anglia.
 He had previously taught Medieval History at St. Mary's University College (Twickenham).
 Harper-Bill's research interests were "the ecclesiastical history of England from the Norman Conquest to the eve of the Reformation, and particularly in the edition of episcopal and monastic records."
 Harper-Bill was completing a four-volume edition of the acta of the bishops of Norwich from 1070 to 1299.

-He completed his PhD at King's College London with a dissertation titled "An edition of the Register of John Morton, Archbishop of Canterbury 1486-1500, with critical introduction" (1977).
+Harper-Bill completed his PhD at King's College London with a dissertation titled "An edition of the Register of John Morton, Archbishop of Canterbury 1486-1500, with critical introduction" (1977).
 He died on 8 September 2018.